takenagain/komodo-codex-env/tests/integration/README.md

 ### Resource Usage

-Tests require significant resources:
+Tests may require significant resources depending on the build complexity:
-- Memory: 4GB+ recommended
-- Disk: 10GB+ for Android SDK and dependencies
+- Disk: Sufficient space for Android SDK and dependencies
 - Network: High bandwidth for dependency downloads

 ### Optimization Tips